ComputationalRadiationPhysics/picongpu/docs/source/usage/plugins/binningPlugin.rst

 .. note::

-   Species are passed to addBinner in the form of a tuple.
+   Species are passed to addParticleBinner in the form of a tuple.
 This is just a collection of Species and FilteredSpecies objects (the tuple can be a mixure of both) and is of arbitrary size.
    Users can make a species tuple by using the ``createSpeciesTuple()`` function and passing in the objects as arguments.